Augasty/Aurelius/README.md

    - Share and collaborate with ease by uploading media files directly in the chat.

-Explore the potential of Bluey, an open-source productivity tool, as it evolves with these exciting upcoming features, ensuring a robust and efficient project management experience.
+Explore the potential of _bluey, an open-source productivity tool, as it evolves with these exciting upcoming features, ensuring a robust and efficient project management experience.